Emergent Alignment via Competition: Competition Achieves Optimal Outcomes in Ideal Scenarios

 For the right-hand side:

 Combining these inequalities, we get:

 The constant offset $c$ cancels, and we are left with:

-which completes the proof. \end{proof}
+which completes the proof. \end{proof} \else \fi

 This result provides strong guarantees but requires that a perfectly aligned AI could help Alice learn her exact optimal action.
-In Section \ref{sec:qr}, we'll show how to relax this to only requiring approximate learning, at the cost of Alice committing to bounded rational behavior.
+In Section \ref{sec:qr}, we'll show how to relax this to only requiring approximate learning, at the cost of Alice committing to bounded rational behavior. \ificlr Then in Section~\ref{sec:robust}, we give a modified game in which Alice is guaranteed approximately the utility she could get by interacting with a single perfectly aligned AI, without \emph{any} assumptions on how close that utility is to optimal.\fi